surister/cratedb-guide/docs/integrate/datagrip/index.md

 :::
 :::{grid-item}
 [crate-jdbc-standalone] is the right choice here.
-For example, download and use the [crate-jdbc-standalone-2.7.0.jar] JAR file, and select the driver class `io.crate.client.jdbc.CrateDriver`.
+For example, download and use the [crate-jdbc-standalone-latest.jar] JAR file, and select the driver class `io.crate.client.jdbc.CrateDriver`.
 :::
 :::{grid-item}